lukasjhan/mdoc/packages/mdoc/mdoc-client/README.md

     {
       let encodedReaderEngagement; // CBOR as received from the reader let encodedDeviceEngagement; // CBOR as sent to the reader let encodedReaderPublicKey; // as found in the ReaderEngagement

       const engagementToApp = Buffer.from(
         createHash('sha256').update(encodedReaderEngagement).digest('hex'),
-        'hex',
+        'hex'
       );
       const sessionTranscriptBytes = cborEncode(
         DataItem.fromData([
           new DataItem({ buffer: encodedDeviceEngagement }),
           new DataItem({ buffer: encodedReaderPublicKey }),
           engagementToApp,
-        ]),
+        ])
       );

       deviceResponseMDoc = await DeviceResponse.from(issuerMDoc)
         .usingPresentationDefinition(presentationDefinition)
+        .usingSessionTranscriptForWebAPI(
+          encodedDeviceEngagement,
-        .usingSessionTranscriptForWebAPI(encodedDeviceEngagement, encodedReaderEngagement, encodedReaderPublicKey)
+          encodedReaderEngagement,
+          encodedReaderPublicKey
+        )
         .authenticateWithSignature(devicePrivateKey, 'ES256')
         .sign();
     }